 The PROFILE Study: Germline genetic profiling: correlation with targeted prostate cancer screening and treatment

-- Men with family history of prostate cancer.
+- Men of European ancestry with family history of prostate cancer.

 Men with no prior screening will be offered immediate biopsy and genetic profiling.
 This will provide data on genetic profiling and correlation with biopsy irrespective of PSA in men who have not had any previous screening.

-Some men may opt not to have biopsy.
-These men will be followed up six monthly PSA and biopsy performed if PSA is above or equal to 1.0ng/ml if the man is aged under 50 years, or where PSA is above or equal to 2.0ng/ml if the man is aged fifty years or over.
+Some men may opt not to have biopsy at baseline (i.e. initial stage).
+These men will be followed up with annual PSA, whereby prostate biopsy would be offered if PSA is above or equal to 1.0ng/ml if the man is aged under 50 years, or where PSA is above or equal to 2.0ng/ml if the man is aged fifty years or over.

 Eligibility and recruitment

-1) A positive family history of PrCa defined as:
+(1) Men of European ancestry with a positive family history of prostate cancer defined as:

-- Men with a first degree relative (or second degree if through female line) with histologically or death certificate proven PrCa diagnosed at <70 years
+- Men with a first degree relative (or second degree if through female line) with histologically or death certificate proven prostate cancer diagnosed at <70 years

-- Men with two relatives on the same side of the family with histologically or death certificate proven PrCa where at least one is diagnosed at <70 years
+- Men with two relatives on the same side of the family with histologically or death certificate proven prostate cancer where at least one is diagnosed at <70 years

-- Men with three relatives on the same side of the family with histologically or death certificate proven PrCa diagnosed at any age
+- Men with three relatives on the same side of the family with histologically or death certificate proven prostate cancer diagnosed at any age

-2) Of African or Caribbean ancestry defined as:
+Or (2) Men of African or Afro-Caribbean ancestry defined as:

 - Both parents and all 4 grandparents from that origin